WinWarbler Logging

 6. the Comment and QSL msg items share space; to toggle between them, click the ~ button to the right of the currently-visible item

-7. the Canadian Province item will only appear if the DXCC selector is set to VE
+7. the Province item appears when the DXCC selector is set to VE

 8. the Mode is primarily determined by the Main window's Mode panel; if Phone is selected, the Mode is determined by the Phone Xcvr Mode setting